CrescentKohana/ToguJapaneseAddon/README.md

 >Adds partial support for Anki **2.1.49+**.
 There are still issues with some features, but it should be usable for the most part.

->Add readings and pitch accent information to Japanese words, allows playing audio when clicking a word, export pitch accent graphs, convert to katakana, or historical kanji and kana and much more!
+Add readings and pitch accent information to Japanese words, allows playing audio when clicking a word, export pitch accent graphs, convert to katakana, or historical kanji and kana and much more!

+Togu (研ぐ) is a Japanese word for "to sharpen (a blade that has gone dull)" 😉.

 ### Installation